mitjafelicijan/binary-visualization/README.md

 and reverse engineering of binary data.
 It is inspired by [TED talk by Chris Domas](https://www.ted.com/talks/chris_domas_the_1s_and_0s_behind_cyber_warfare).

+In the context of directed graphs, commonly referred to as digraphs, data can be processed and visualized in a unique manner.
+Specifically, binary files containing relevant data are read into the system, and this data is subsequently extracted in the form of tuples.
+These tuples represent ordered pairs of values that can be utilized to denote specific points or coordinates.
+Once the tuples have been extracted, they are then translated onto a Cartesian plane.

 ## Running this locally

 The application is written in C and should work with most compilers.
 I tested it